Xero accounting for its inventory depends on two types of inventory within Xero.

 I know your reaction.
 It’s something like, “Duh, what’s new about it?
 That’s what every inventory management software do (well, more or less).
 Right?”

 That’s absolutely correct.
 However, the thing with Xero is, that this is not the default option in Xero.
 You have to explicitly select the option to track your inventory when adding your inventory items in a similar way that you might find using something like https://www.servicemax.com/cp/spare-parts-management-software or other types of software.
+Or if you find yourself unable to get accounting software, or just want to outsource your accounting or bookkeeping you may be interested in accounting firms in nyc or somewhere more local to you.

 What Xero Accounting Takes Place for Tracked Inventory?